How to choose your brand colour palette based on your birth chart

 Imagine this:

-You know what not to use so it doesn’t dilute your vibe.
+• how not to use colours so they don’t dilute your vibe.

 And the best part?